Google Fonts

 Is Google Fonts free?

-Yes, it is a free font library.
+Yes, it is a free font platform.

 Which country uses Google Fonts the most?